WHERE BIRDS OF A FEATHER FLOCK TOGETHER

 Clinic/Incubation Rotations

-Dr. Kaycee is the Veterinary Fellow at the ICF.
+Kaycee Daentl, DVM, is the Veterinary Fellow at the ICF.
 Originally from Kansas City, Missouri, Dr. Kaycee attended Kansas State University for both her undergraduate and veterinary schooling.
 After graduating from veterinary school, she went on to complete a small animal rotating internship at Virginia Tech, followed by a specialty internship in wildlife rehabilitation medicine in St Paul, Minnesota, at The Raptor Center at the University of Minnesota (U of M) and the Wildlife Rehabilitation Center of Minnesota.
 After her internship, she remained on staff as a veterinarian while completing a master’s degree in public health at U of M. She then spent one year working as a locum staff veterinarian at the Clinic for the Rehabilitation of Wildlife in Sanibel, Florida, before joining the flock at the ICF for a veterinary fellowship in crane conservation medicine.
 Outside of work, Dr. Kaycee is an avid reader and amateur birdwatcher.
 She’s excited to be back in Wisconsin, where much of her extended family resides.

 Andy Gossens